vhartman/vhartman.github.io/index.md

 custom_css: cv
 ---

+I'm Valentin!
 I am a PhD student in [Marc Toussaint's](https://marc-toussaint.net) [LIS group](https://argmin.lis.tu-berlin.de/) at TU Berlin, working on task and motion planning (TAMP) using optimization techniques, in addition to sampling based planners, with inspiration from control theory.
 I am associated with [IntCDC](https://www.intcdc.uni-stuttgart.de/), and am involved in several projects at the intersection of robotics and architecture.

 I have a strong interest in control systems, optimization, numerical methods, and technology in general.
 Before taking on my current position, I have been a mechanical engineering student at ETH Zurich, and have focussed on robotics, systems and control.
 I did several internships in various companies (notably Amazon and BCG Gamma).